gramkraxor/vnv/README.md

 ## Some more ideas

-If you want to have a default env, you could pre-set `$VNV_CACHE` to its location when your shell starts.
+If you want to have a default env, you could pre-set `$VNV_CACHED` to its location when your shell starts.
 Use your startup file (or the environment variables on Windows).

 If you want to activate envs in the current directory by name, add `.`